The use of dip powder nails dates back to the early 1990s, thanks to the invention by a popular nail company called SNS.

-The next step is using a smoother file to remove the remaining smaller details.
+The next step is using a smoother file to remove the smaller details.

 Step 2: Clean

-Ensure you get rid of any dust leftovers from your cuticles and the entire nail surface.
+Ensure you eliminate any dust leftovers from your cuticles and the entire nail surface.
 Consider using a brush to swipe over the nails.

 If there is any remaining dirt, remove it using either alcohol or acetone.